sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/how-to-build-from-source.md

 # Build from source

-This guide provides step-by-step instructions for building the `Time Series Analytics` microservice and `Wind Turbine Anomaly Detection` Sample Application from source.
+This guide provides step-by-step instructions for building the `Time Series Analytics` microservice and `Wind Turbine Anomaly Detection` or `Weld Anomaly Detection` Sample Application from source.
 Please follow [prerequisites](./get-started.md#configure-docker) and understand [data flow explanation](./get-started.md#data-flow-explanation) before proceeding with the below steps.